 After testing the wireframes, I shifted my focus to the product's identity.
 Other competitors’ logos use a cloud, which inspired some of my ideas.
 I also wanted to include a visual that conveys collaboration, hence some of my ideas showing connecting dots.
 I would eventually revisit the logos and designed a new one that was simpler and more easily scalable.
 These sketches would inform the brand name.
 My branding decisions were as follows:

 The high fidelity mockups underwent the greatest number of iterations as I sought feedback from lead designers.
 I iteratively tested the desktop prototype as I felt that the feedback would also inform any tweaks that could be made to the mobile version.
-They can be viewed here on separate pages.
-Rather than implement prior feedback and creating a Z-shape structure on the homepage, I applied a 3-column approach for the value propositions and plan options.
-This approach conserved vertical real estate while maintaining a clear structure and visual hierarchy.
+Rather than implement prior feedback and creating a Z-shape structure on the homepage, I applied a 3-column approach for the value propositions and plan options to save vertical real-estate and keep a clear structure and visual hierarchy.

 I tested three participants via Figma and inVision and asked them to describe what they liked and what they found confusing or frustrating as they completed three tasks: sign up for an account, create a new document, and recovering an account password.
 The users liked the homepage layout, and their feedback pointed to two minor discrepancies: make the “Forgot Password” link stand out more (like a button), and give the user control over the confirmation window that shows after requesting a password reset link (different users read at different paces).